rgeraldporter/avitext-parser/README.md

 Assuming you have an Avitext-valid text string, you will instantiate using:

 ```
-let myParsedChecklist = new Parse(text);
+const myParsedChecklist = new Parse(text);
 ```
 or, in pre-ES6 environments:
 ```
 var myParsedChecklist = new Parse(text);
 ```

 This will return a checklist object.
-The API on this is not yet solid and will be locked down before 1.x.
-Properties in this object are mostly immutables, as this module is written using functional-style.
+The object makes heavy use of immutable monads.

 ##License

 The MIT License (MIT)

-Copyright (c) 2016 Robert Gerald Porter
+Copyright (c) 2016-2017 Robert Gerald Porter

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal